 This course will combine a theoretical introduction to Jung with experiential participation in a dream workshop/small group.
 The theoretical component of the course will provide an overview of Jung's understanding of the human psyche with an emphasis on use of symbols and dreams as the "royal road to the unconscious."
 Work from the dream workshops is intended to inform the artist's work.
 Students will be expected (in addition to the usual preparatory reading) to bring dreams weekly and to be willing to apply material from those dreams to their own creative process.
+Fulfills Social/Natural Science distribution requirement.
 3 credits.

-Mapping + Memory: Spatial Construction SEM 204-304-404
+Mapping + Memory: Spatial Construction

+SEM 204-304-404